brandiquintos/sass-mixins/README.md

 # sass-mixins

-Just a handy collection of custom mixins.
+Just a handy collection of custom mixins for Sass.